 DP14594 Terms-of-Trade Shocks are Not all Alike

 When analyzing terms-of-trade shocks, it is implicitly assumed that the economy responds symmetrically to changes in export and import prices.
 We show that this is not the case: the effects of a positive export price shock do not mirror the effects of a negative import price shock.
-For our analysis, we construct a dataset of export and import price indices using commodity and manufacturing price data matched with trade shares for a sample of developing countries.
+For our analysis, we construct a dataset of export and import price indices by matching commodity and manufacturing price data with trade shares for a sample of developing countries.
 We identify export price, import price, and global economic activity shocks using sign and narrative restrictions.
-Taken together, export and import price shocks account for around 40 percent of output fluctuations but export price shocks are, on average, twice as important as import price shocks for domestic business cycles.
-Given that shifts in export and import prices have asymmetric effects on the economy, global economic activity shocks, which simultaneously affect export and import prices, are largely undetected in the terms of trade measure but have large effects on domestic business cycles.
+Taken together, export and import price shocks account for around 30 percent of output fluctuations but export price shocks are more important than import price shocks for domestic business cycles.
+Global economic activity shocks, which simultaneously affect export and import prices, are largely undetected in the terms-of-trade measure but have large effects on domestic business cycles.
 We link our results to existing small open economy models used to study the transmission of terms-of-trade shocks.